robinboncoeur/KeysToLife/RSTs/Eli.rst

 God Wants to Be Real To You
 ===========================

-*This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us* – 1 John 5:14
+*This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us.* – 1 John 5:14

 You never really know someone until you meet them and speak with them, do you?
 I was born in Switzerland and grew up in Australia.
 I always knew that I had many relatives in Spain, where my parents came from, but until I met them, they weren’t “real” to me.
 A similar thing happened with Samuel: